 No waiting!
 I changed my Ad strategy, and paid some of my new network who had large contact lists to advertise to their audience.
 Some did it for free, others declined and others still, thought it nice to ignore me.

 Anyway, that was just the average.
-But as someone who had gotten so much knowledge studying business and sales, I couldn’t get average conversation rate.
+But as someone who had gotten so much knowledge studying business and sales, I couldn’t get an average conversion rate.
 My knowledge paid off.
 I mean off!

 Anyway, it seemed I got what I needed (whatever it was that I needed).
 All the fire went down.
 All my fuss for instant conversion of my learning to earning died.
 And most importantly, the panic attacks ceased.
 I stopped competing with my network in the name of learning.
 I stopped viewing their flaunts (WhatsApp status, if you like) except for when I was emotionally stable.